Benchmarking quantum machine learning kernel training for classification tasks: Discussion and conclusions

-It is also important to consider that quantum feature maps can be constructed with considerable freedom regarding their architecture.
-In this work we have chosen ZZFeatureMap and CovariantMaps as a basis, for which they have been conjectured to be associated with quantum advantage.
-Nevertheless, our primary focus targets quantum kernel optimization rather than kernel selection \cite{hubregtsen_training_2022}.
-In general one still has to address the problem of selecting the kernel family (e.g. the structure of the parameterized circuit layout, or \emph{ansatz}).
-As our experimental data also suggests, one should expect this choice to largely influence the foreseeable performance on the targeted dataset, potentially more so than by parameter optimization or random kernel mapping.
-Moreover, the additional computational cost associated with QKT optimization processes cannot be overlooked.
+From a general point of view, it is also important to consider that quantum feature maps can be constructed with considerable freedom regarding their architecture.
+In this work, we have chosen ZZFeatureMap and CovariantMaps as a basis, for which their conjectured association with quantum advantage.
+Whereas our primary focus targeted quantum kernel optimization, rather than kernel selection \cite{hubregtsen_training_2022}, one still has to address the problem of selecting the kernel family (e.g., the structure of the parameterized circuit layout).
+One should expect this choice to largely influence the foreseeable performance on the targeted dataset, potentially more so than by (QKT) parameter optimization.

-We would also like to point out that, concerning the potential quantum advantage of ZZ- and Covariant-based quantum mappings, the problems considered in this work remain classically simulable.
-However, this possibility is expected to disappear for deeper circuits or diverse coupling topologies \cite{glick_covariant_2024}.
-Regardless, we have opted to remain in the target of classical statevector simulation methods to maximize consistency and interpretability of the results.
-Although aforementioned quantum mappings have been carefully designed to perform well on actual quantum hardware \cite{havlicek_supervised_2019, glick_covariant_2024}, repeating the experiments under noisy hardware will be a valuable extension for future work.
+From a non-functional point of view, when comparing classical vs. quantum kernel methods, one should also consider important aspects that go beyond the mere performance metrics.
+These include issues related to their scalability, efficiency, robustness, or practical usability.
+In this regard, kernel methods (including classical ones) need to store and compute the kernel matrix, which grows quadratically with the number of training samples.
+Hence, these methods become computationally expensive as the dataset size increases.
+In fact, in the current era of big data, kernel methods have been superseded by (deep) neural networks, which usually scale linearly on the number of training samples.
+This is without prejudice to other advantages that kernel-based methods bring to (still challenging) problems of a more moderated size.
+These include improved efficiency, interpretability or convergence guarantees, partly derived from the well-defined mathematical framework supporting these methods.

+However, in the case of quantum kernels, the scalability aspect becomes even more crucial.
+Specifically, current practical implementation of the quantum fidelity estimation procedure requires multiple repetitions of the compute-uncompute circuit with increased cost penalty over classical counterparts \cite{havlicek_supervised_2019}.
+Moreover, variational QKT optimization involves additional computational overhead over QKE, for which each iteration of the hybrid algorithm requires re-computation of the kernel matrix with the new set of candidate parameters.
+In addition, one should take into account current NISQ-era hardware limitations, that make it necessary to increase the number of sampling shots to compensate for the noise effects.
+Recent work has also discussed the related problem of exponential concentration, whereby values of the kernel matrix tend to concentrate around constant values, and for which precision of the related estimated entries needs to be increased to allow learning to occur\cite{thanasilp2024exponentialconcentrationquantumkernel, miroszewski2024_shots_concentration_QKM}.